On reachability of Markov decision processes: a novel state-classification-based PI approach: Application to maintenance problems

 \section{Application to maintenance problems}

-In \cite{A07,DH08,L96,MYK04,N05}, there are a large number of models about maintenance problems and the reliability engineering.
-This section applies our results to a maintenance problem, in which the minimal failure probability and an optimal policy are obtained by using Algorithm \ref{al5.1}.
+In \cite{A07,L96,DH08,N05,MYK04}, there are a large number of maintenance problems about the reliability engineering.
+This section applies our state-classification-based PI approach to a maintenance problem, in which the minimal reaching probability and an optimal policy are obtained by using Algorithm 2.
+Below we call the reaching probability as the failure probability.

 \begin{exm} \rm{ (A maintenance problem) Consider a system consisting of two machines $M_1,\ M_2$ and a repairman.
 Each machine has three situations: available (labeled as $``2"$), deteriorates (labeled as $``1"$), and breaks down (labeled as $``0"$).
 An available machine, which does not need to be repaired, deteriorates with probability $\alpha_0>0$, breaks down with probability $\alpha_1>0$, and is still available with probability $1-\alpha_0-\alpha_1>0$.
 We use a two-dimensional vector, $(i_1,i_2)$ $(i_1,i_2=0,1,2)$, to represent a state of the system, in which $i_k(k=1,2)$ denotes situations of machine $M_k$.
 For the analysis of our optimization problem, we consider the following case: 1) When a machine breaks down, the machine can not be repaired by the repairman.
 2) When a machine deteriorates, the repairman will repair it.
 3) If there is at least one machine breaks down or both two machines deteriorates, the system must stop for checking.
 Thus, the system is working if and only if that both two machines are available or that one machine is available and another machine deteriorates.